MGillin-UoL/CHEM506B-Research-Project/README.md

 # CHEM506B-Research-Project
-This GitHub repository contains the code associated with Michael Gillin's Digital Chemistry: AI, Machine Learning, Robotics, and Automation MSc dissertation project at the University of Liverpool.
+This GitHub repository contains the code associated with Michael Gillin's Digital Chemistry: AI, Machine Learning, Robotics, and Automation MSc dissertation project at the University of Liverpool, titled "Frugal Automation for Crystallisation Analysis: Webcam-Based Light Scattering for Particle Characterisation".

 ## Description

 ### Project Overview

-This project involves developing a robotic workflow to analyse the crystallisation mechansisms and particle size distributions of a copper piroctone complex using laser light scattering.
+This project involves developing a robotic workflow to analyse the crystallisation mechansisms and particle size distributions of a copper-piroctone complex using laser light scattering.

 ## Prerequisites